staybl3ss/quizz/README.md

 # Quiz Game

 A multiple-choice quiz game written in Python that was created by object-oriented programming and a dictionary of questions pulled from an external source.
+This project was created to simulate an online quiz or trivia type of game.
+In this game, there are several questions along with their answers stored into a dictionary.
+If a player answers the questions correctly, they will gain a point, otherwise they will move onto the next question with no point.
+I wanted to see how I could incorporate "outside" data into my code with this project.

 # Goal of my project: